dashorst/martijndashorst.com/_posts/2022/2022-12-04-GPT3-todo-from-react-to-wicket.md

 published: false
 title: "Rewrite a To Do App From React to Wicket Using GPT-3"
 ---
+_NB: This is a draft post, not finished yet_

 Open AI has opened up their GPT-3 playground and I was looking at what the capabilities of this AI are.
 So I tried it with a couple of tasks and was amazed.